Knuckle push-ups, although not much different, do look cooler compared to the regular push-ups.

 The Extra Range of Motion

 When you are doing knuckle push-ups, you will be higher off the ground.
-That extra 2-3 inches that you will have are going to lead to an increased range of motion.
+That extra 2 or 3 inches are going to lead to an increased range of motion.

 The extra depth (or range of motion) will place more strain on your chest and triceps when you are doing knuckle push-ups.